Here’s a list of clothes and shoes you shouldn’t wear in China.

 Flip-flops aren’t a smart choice for China.
 Image by Dmitry Taranets on Shutterstock.

-Chinese streets are usually pretty dirty.
+Outside the main tourist spots, Chinese streets are usually pretty dirty.

 So, if you wear flip-flops, expect your feet to become filthy by the end of the day.
 They’re also not very comfy for walking long periods on concrete, or climbing the Great Wall!